-The I-9 form is a Department of Homeland Security (DHS) document used to verify a person’s eligibility to work in the US.
-Workers provide identification such as a Social Security card and driver’s license or passport.
-The employer then physically verifies these documents to confirm the employee’s work eligibility.
-Both employer and employee complete and sign the form.
+The I-9 form is used to verify a person’s eligibility to work in the US.
+Workers provide identification, and employers physically verify these documents to confirm the employee’s work eligibility.

 Thank you for downloading!